WestDRI/visualizethis/content/submission.md

 # Dates

+- 2023-Sep-15 -- contest announcement, datasets published
+- 2023-Nov-30, midnight Pacific Time -- submission deadline
+- 2023-Dec-15 -- announcement of results

 # How to submit

 # Prizes

-As the whole competition runs online, we decided not to give away prizes this year.
+As the whole competition runs online, there will be no physical prizes this year.
+We will send certificates to the top three submissions.

 # Judges